-During 2019, PricewaterhouseCoopers LLP ("PwC") was appointed to replace Ernst & Young LLP as the auditors of the syndicate annual accounts, and also as the auditors of ASML.
+PricewaterhouseCoopers LLP ("PwC") continue to act as auditors of the syndicate annual accounts and also as the auditors of ASML.
 Lloyd's approval for this arrangement under the relevant provisions of the Audit Arrangements Byelaw (No. 7 of 1988) was granted following notification to the syndicate member and their non-objection to the arrangement.
 Notice is hereby given that it is intended to continue with this arrangement unless objections to this proposal are received from the syndicate member.
 Any such objection should be made in writing to the registered office of ASML, within 21 days of receipt of this statement.
 Under the 2008 Regulations, the auditors are deemed reappointed in subsequent years if there is no objection.
 PwC has signified its willingness to continue in office as the independent auditors to the syndicate and it is proposed that the appointment remains in force.